terceiro/debci/docs/HACKING.md

 - one debci worker daemon, which runs tests.
 - one debci collector daemon, which receives test results, and generates data files and HTML for the web interface.
 - one web server daemon.
+- one indexer daemon, which generates the HTML UI from the data directory

 To visualize the web interface, browse to [http://localhost:8888/](http://localhost:8888/)